dhruv160410116084/sshm/README.md

 ## About The Project

-The main reason for what i have created this project is that many times i have to work with different projects along with different environments.
+The main reason for why i have created this project is that many times i have to work with different projects along with different environments.
 And it can be cumbersome to store different ssh connection string in file.
 So i created this project.

 ## Built With